 Whether a frequency can be sorted only one time or multiple times, in other words, whether a frequency can be checked only one time or multiple times in slice based cell reselection procedure;

 How to handle the frequency priority among the frequencies supporting the same slice/slice group with same frequency priority;

+Option1: the frequency supporting maximum intended slices may be prioritized;

+Option 2: they are considered as equal priority;

+Option 3: up to UE implementation;

 Cat-b-Proposal 4: RAN2 discuss how the UE realises the above rules, e.g. generate a candidate frequency pool/list or it is up to UE implementation.